DENIOS INC

 What fluxes should I use?

 Grit, sand, or granules should be sprinkled to remove ice.
 It is also economical to spread fine ashes.
 It's cheapest to clear the area first with a snow shovel or broom.
-If it is still not possible to walk or drive safely, the anti-slip agents mentioned above are used.
+If it is still impossible to walk or drive safely, the anti-slip agents mentioned above are used.

 Always pay attention to the surface on which you are applying the fluxes.
 For example, ash can discolor very light-toned slabs.
-Any kind of fluxes should also be completely removed in case of thawing.
-The granulate is easier to sweep up again, collect and, if necessary, reuse at the next onset of winter.
+Any fluxes should also be removed entirely in case of thawing.
+The granulate is more accessible to sweep up again, collect, and, if necessary, reuse at the subsequent onset of winter.

 We are happy to advise you!